 10U Softball Pitching Rules

-In fast-pitch softball leagues for players 10 years old and younger, or 10U, the ASA requires pitchers to throw the ball from a distance of 35 feet.
-In slow-pitch leagues, the distance from the pitcher's rubber to home plate is 40 feet, according to ASA regulations.
+In fast-pitch softball leagues for players 10 years old and younger, or 10U, the ASA requires pitchers to throw the ball from a pitching distance of 35 feet, where the pitcher’s circle is located.
+In slow-pitch leagues, the distance from the pitcher's plate to home plate is 40 feet, according to ASA regulations.
+The pitching circle is the responsibility of the home team and must be fixed by request of the home plate umpire or visiting team.

 Taking into account younger pitchers' smaller hands, 10U leagues use 11-inch softballs that weigh at least 6 ounces, in contrast to the 12-inch ball used by 12U leagues and above.

 According to All Experts.com's Dr. Mark R. Ambrose, a professional ASA umpire, 10U pitchers must start with both feet on the pitching rubber and with their hands separated.
 At the start of the pitcher's motion, she must bring her hands together for one to 10 seconds.
 She may drop one arm to the side before starting the windmill motion.
-Pitchers are required to drag the back foot along the ground, avoiding an illegal crow hop or leap, the pitchsoftball.com website states.
+Pitchers are required to drag the back foot along the ground, avoiding an illegal crow hop or leap, as the ball leaves the pitcher’s hand the pitchsoftball.com website states.

 Pitchers who have left the position, but who have not left the batting order, can return to pitch again at any time during the game, ASA rules state.
 However, guidelines for 10U recreational softball leagues vary on the number of innings a pitcher can play the position.
 Some city recreational leagues also use a combination of pitching machine, coach pitch or player pitch in 10U leagues, to avoid excessive walks given by inexperienced pitchers.